 Educated at Royston College and Sydney Grammar, Williamson was admitted as a solicitor at Sydney on 7 June 1890, and became a partner of John Williamson & Son, King Street Sydney.

 Williamson resigned as mayor and an alderman on 1 November 1904 due to friction with aldermen over the electricity lighting scheme.
 The acrimony this issue created was reflected at the 1905 municipal elections when the nearly formed Glebe Ratepayers & Property Owners Association targeted particular aldermen who lost their seat on Council.Williamson was on the committee of the Glebe Benevolent Society, patron of Glebe District Lacrosse Club and a vice-president of Glebe District Football Club.
 He was also a consul for Ecuador.

 Local government service

-George Williamson wrote to the Health Board in 1899 about the state of Rozelle Bay and Blackwattle Bay and their present condition represented a danger to public health.
+George Williamson was an alderman on Glebe Council in 1897-1904.
+He wrote to the Health Board in 1899 about the state of Rozelle Bay and Blackwattle Bay and their present condition represented a danger to public health.
 In 1901, when the Sydney Harbour Trust was formed, they sent in their dredges to clean up these bays.
 In 1903 he gave evidence to the abattoir at Glebe Island that living at the lower end of Glebe Road ‘the smells from the Abattoir were very bad, so bad that on some occasions we had to lock the doors and windows to keep the smell out’.
 He was the acting mayor in 1904 for Thomas Nosworthy.